-However, if you share your vehicle with a pupil in a different age group, then you must stay in your form-room until the allocated departure time of the oldest pupil in your vehicle.
+However, if you share your vehicle with a pupil in a different age group, then you must stay in your formroom until the allocated departure time of the oldest pupil in your vehicle.
 This means, if you are in Year 7 but share a taxi with a pupil in Year 11, you must wait in your form-room until 4.20pm.

-In the first week of term, your form-tutor will develop a record of who in your tutor-group shares transport with other pupils, and their names.
-This will help us to manage the end of the day, but also help us to support the government's tracking and tracing programme for identifying people who may have come into contact with someone who has COVID-19.
+Your form-tutor will keep a record of who in your tutor-group shares transport with other pupils, and their names.
+This will help us to manage the end of the day, but also help us to support the government's tracking and tracing programme for identifying people who may have come into contact with someone who has CoVID-19.